Physical vapor deposition

 Physical vapor deposition (PVD), sometimes called physical vapor transport (PVT), describes a variety of vacuum deposition methods which can be used to produce thin films and coatings on substrates including metals, ceramics, glass, and polymers.
-PVD is characterized by a process in which the material transitions from a condensed phase to a vapor phase and then back to a thin film condensed phase.
+PVD is characterized by a process in which the material transitions from a condensed phase to a vapor phase and then back to a thin-film condensed phase.
 The most common PVD processes are sputtering and evaporation.
 PVD is used in the manufacturing of items which require thin films for optical, mechanical, electrical, acoustic or chemical functions.
-Examples include semiconductor devices such as thin-film solar cells, microelectromechanical devices such as thin film bulk acoustic resonator, aluminized PET film for food packaging and balloons, and titanium nitride coated cutting tools for metalworking.
+Examples include semiconductor devices such as thin-film solar cells, microelectromechanical devices such as thin-film bulk acoustic resonator, aluminized PET film for food packaging and balloons, and titanium-nitride–coated cutting tools for metalworking.
 Besides PVD tools for fabrication, special smaller tools used mainly for scientific purposes have been developed.

-The source material is unavoidably also deposited on most other surfaces interior to the vacuum chamber, including the fixturing used to hold the parts.
+The source material is, unavoidably, also deposited on most other surfaces in the vacuum chamber, including the fixtures holding the parts.
 This is called overshoot.